joseEnrique/edgedk8sproxy/TESTING_MULTIPLE_CLIENTS.md

 ### **✅ Success Indicators:**
 - Server shows "TCP tunnel server listening on port 8081"
-- Multiple clients connect successfully
+- Multiple agents connect successfully
-- `curl http://localhost:8080/clients` shows all clients
+- `curl http://localhost:8080/agents` shows all agents
 - Subdomain routing works for each client
 - Each client forwards to the same target independently